 2. Evaluate the options.

 Not all curriculum lines are the same, even when it’s from the same publisher.
 Do research on the different publishers and their lines.
 For example, you can find out all about Group Sunday school lines here.
 This video describes Group’s R.E.A.L. learning philosophy that runs through all our lines, but you’ll also find out what makes each one different.
-Buzz is the instant Sunday school with no preparation needed.
+Simply Loved is designed to help you get back to what matters most in KidMin by helping take the complication out of Sunday School.
 Dig In has three formats, including a large group/small group format.
 Our LIVE curriculum is the digital answer for those looking to stay connected.
 We have a team standing by waiting to help you pick which one is best for your church, but you can also take this quick quiz to help you discover which Group curriculum line is best for you.

 3. Hang on tight!

 Once you decide on a curriculum, have it approved by a leadership team, explain to the volunteers why you’re making the change, and announce it to families…then comes to fun part-actually using it.
 There will be hiccups.
 You and your team are discovering how this new curriculum works.
 For example, if you switch to Group for the first time, you’ll probably be taken aback by what R.E.A.L. learning sounds like (spoiler alert: it’s less teacher talk and more deep discussions with kids, along with some laughs).
 The good news is that with Group, you’ll have our team behind you ready to answer questions and guide you on how to make the most out of the curriculum.